 ** Wait for explanations?
-Yes, I'm sure that would have fixed it all. "''You get it all wrong kids.
+Yes, sure, that would have fixed it all. "''You get it all wrong kids.
 We did not simply kill a girl.
 We are part of a secret plot that will destroy all humanity, sparing only you.
 Don't you understand?
 We did it all because we love you''".
-And surely Gert would reply, taking to the others: "''On the count of three.
-One, two, [[AttackAttackAttack attack page]]
+And surely Gert would reply, talking to the others: "''On the count of three.
+One, two, [[AttackAttackAttack attack page]]''"

 * If Chase killed his Uncle, how was he an innocent?